angelfish dominance

 Angelfish become aggressive after reaching sexual maturity.
 That’s because there is an evolutionary pressure for them to reproduce.
 It has to do with the way they are socially set up to mate and breed.

-Female angelfish choose partners, but only choose the most dominant ones.
-This means that male angelfish must compete for a chance to reproduce.
 Even the smaller or weaker ones need to put up a fight.
 They all desire to be chosen, and that becomes the driving force of their aggression.
-You can recognize this as the source of fighting when:

-• Other fish avoid the area where the aggressive fish is
+- Other fish avoid the area where the aggressive fish is.

-• The fish is more vibrant in color, showing its dominance
+- The fish is more vibrant in color, showing its dominance.

 Angelfish Are Defensive Of Mates

-Paired angelfish are very protective of their mates.
-They will attack others if they get too close.
-A study published in the Journal of Fish Biology showed that paired angelfish are more likely to attack other angelfish of the same gender.
-As such, the aggression serves to maintain the bond between the two fish.
-You can recognize this as the source of fighting when:
+A study in the Journal of Fish Biology showed that paired angelfish are likelier to attack other angelfish of the same gender.
+As such, the aggression maintains the bond between the two fish.

-• The aggressive fish stays close to its mate
+- The aggressive fish stays close to its mate.

-• The female angelfish grows a bulging belly
+- The female angelfish grows a bulging belly.

 Fights Due To Angelfish Breeding Aggression

-Like most animals, angelfish are really protective of their offspring.
+Like most animals, angelfish are protective of their offspring.
 Aggression due to brood care starts when the female is pregnant with eggs.

-The female will begin attacking any fish that gets near her during this time.
+The female will begin attacking any fish near her during this time.
 That’s true even when she’s inactive the rest of the time.
-She and her mate will spend 1 to 2 days cleaning out the area where the eggs will be fertilized and hatched.
+She and her mate will spend 1 to 2 days cleaning the area where the eggs will be fertilized and hatched.
 Once the female releases the eggs, the male will fertilize them.

 Why Are My Angelfish Fighting After Laying Eggs?